Your Guide to Facial ExfoliationDecember 20, 2021

 How Often Can I Exfoliate?

 It’s typically recommended to exfoliate two to three times a week, depending on your skin type and the type of facial exfoliation that you use.
-If you’re new to the practice, you may want to start by exfoliating the skin once a week and work your way up to more frequently.
+If you’re new to the practice, you may want to start by exfoliating the skin once a week and work your way up.
 For more on how often you should exfoliate your skin, click here.

 How to Exfoliate